mwelzl/oppd/draft-welzl-panrg-oppd.md

 Just an idea, having a separate list of common problems to be considered might be helpful.
 For example:

 * How to handle multiple proxies on a path?
+  * Suggestion: Each proxy could send a special packet back to the endpoint, or add its information to a header option as long as there is enough space.
 * How to deal with multi-path?
-  * Suggestion (Michael): we ignore it, we just apply the discovery per path.
+  * Suggestion: we ignore it, we just apply the discovery per path.
 Endpoints are expected to initiate the discovery process for every path at which they want to make use of a proxy should a proxy be available.

 This list will become longer as we add mechanisms to the preceding section.

 # Examined material that was not included

 {{?I-D.kuehlewind-quic-proxy-discovery}} lists several possibilities for proxy discovery, but the proxies in question need not be on-path.
-One notable possibility mentioned in {{?I-D.kuehlewind-quic-proxy-discovery}} document is the use of PCP; this is, in some sense, an on-path discovery method since NATs are necessarily on-path.
+One notable possibility mentioned in {{?I-D.kuehlewind-quic-proxy-discovery}} is the use of Port Control Protocol (PCP) options; this is, in some sense, an on-path discovery method since PCP talks to NATs, which are necessarily on-path.
 However, there is no reason to limit the discovery process described in the present document to scenarios with NATs only.

-# TODO - a reading list

-Look at SPUD and PLUS.
-At the dinner in Vancouver, STUN was also mentioned.
+OPPD shares the on-path communication constraint with Path Layer UDP Substrate (PLUS) {{?I-D.trammell-plus-spec}}.
+As such, there are commonalities between PLUS and OPPD such as the potential sharing of ports.
+However, the PLUS wire image in {{?I-D.trammell-plus-spec}} is designed for the endpoint-to-network direction of signaling, which eliminates the need for an on-path proxy to prove that it has seen a packet.

 # Security Considerations

-TODO.
+The idea of OPPD is only to discover on-path proxies.
+These devices must make it reasonably credible that they are indeed on-path; see the last item in {{notation}}.

+Further security considerations will depend on the use case.

 # IANA Considerations